 But all I saw was that picture.
 That beautiful girl in swirls of black and grey.

 Was it me who was lost all along?

 Sometimes I wish I could ask you.

 Take us back to when we were happy, unafraid.

-But I came here to seek you in the art on the walls, in the pencil, in the face in the picture, unguarded and strong.
+To seek you in the art on the walls, in the pencil, in the face in the picture, unguarded and strong.

 Maybe I didn’t come to find you.